 They also offered A la Carte menu where you could find vegetarian Gado Gado with Tofu and peanut sauce and rice noodle dish with vegetables.

 What I didn’t like about Kuta

 It is just so extremely touristy and if you don’t like touristy then you really wont like Kuta.
-It feels like Kuta was build for tourists only.
 It is full of clothing stands, bars, night clubs and pubs.
 All the main streets were just packed with them and at every turn you go asked to come in and have a beer.
 Now, if you love drinking and clubbing Kuta is just right for you but if not- well you gotta avoid the main streets!